 All of these make Xamarin worth considering if you’re looking for a cross-platform mobile app development framework to power the enterprise solution.

-Is 2020 the year of cross-platform app development?
+Is 2022 the year of cross-platform app development?

-Yes and no – at the end of the day, it all depends on your business objectives, budget, and time-constraints.
+Yes and no – at the end of the day, it all depends on your business objectives, budget, and time constraints.
 Nevertheless, cross-platform is sure a direction worth considering, especially if we’re talking about React Native and Flutter.

-The former is a mature and stable framework utilizing one of the most popular programming languages and boasting an unwavering support of a large developer community.
-The latter, on the other hand, is a rapidly evolving technology which, regardless of being much younger than React Native, has already managed to win the hearts of many developers all around the world.
+The former is a mature and stable framework utilizing one of the most popular programming languages and boasting unwavering support of a large developer community.
+The latter, on the other hand, is a rapidly evolving technology that, regardless of being much younger than React Native, has already managed to win the hearts of many developers all around the world.

 Whether you choose React Native, Flutter, or any other framework, the cross-platform approach is bound to save you both time and money while ensuring a maximized market reach.